-The offeror must apply to the Executive for exemption from the requirements of section 238(2) so as to allow the notice of general meeting to be accompanied by the offer document and for the offer document to be despatched within 21 days of the announcement.
+The offeror must apply to the Executive for exemption from the requirements of section 238(2) so as to allow the notice of general meeting to be accompanied by the offer document and for the offer document to be despatched no later than 21 days after the date of the announcement.
 No fee will be charged for such application for exemption.
 (See Rule 5.1(c) and also paragraph 5.0 of Schedule V.)